 The Hampshire heat battery specialist has been selected for a rigorous business acceleration programme designed to help SMEs unlock new routes-to-market, secure investment and breakdown barriers to growth.

-The seven SMEs that will get access to advanced energy system expertise from the Catapult plus specialist business support from a wider network of around 40 consultants, include:
+People to offer seven SMEs access to advanced energy system expertise from the Catapult, plus specialist business support from a wider network of around 40 consultants.
+The wining firms are:

 - Amp X

 The Zero Carbon Housing Solutions, Smart Buildings and Estates challenge called for innovators working in one or more of the following areas:

 - Integrating innovative low carbon generation or infrastructure technologies into the building or estate fabric